The Mental Challenges of Pain

 Stopping pain happening in the first place!
 This is an area we’re particularly invested in at Origin.

-Preventative treatment is a growing trend across all generations for example, through yoga, Pilates etc. It’s cheaper and easier to stop something happen than to treat it once it has.
+Preventative treatment is a growing trend across all generations for example, through yoga, Pilates, going to the gym etc. It’s cheaper and easier to stop something happen than to treat it once it has.

 Plus, prevention avoids all the mental trauma associated with pain.
 That’s why we like to treat, rehabilitate, and educate all our patients – to encourage them to take some responsibility for their own rehabilitation through exercises at home, and see it as a healing process – that way, we can help prevent injury recurrence.